finix-payments/finix-flex-docs-generator/sections/guide_getting_started/create_merchant_identity/response.md

     `POST {{staging_base_url}}/identities/:IDENTITY_ID/merchants`

 Let's start with the first step by creating an `Identity` resource.
-Each `Identity` represents either a `buyer` or a `merchant`.
-We use this resource to associate cards, bank accounts, and transactions.
-This structure makes it simple to manage and reconcile a merchant's associated bank accounts, transaction history, and payouts.
-Additionally, for merchants, the `Identity` resource is used to collect underwriting information for the business and its principal.
+Each `Identity` represents either a person or a business.
+We use this resource to associate cards and payouts.
+This structure makes it simple to manage and reconcile payment instruments and payout history.
+Accounting of funds is done using the Identity so it's recommended to have an Identity per recipient of funds.
+Additionally, the Identity resource is optionally used to collect KYC information.

 You'll want to store the ID of the newly created `Identity` resource for reference later.